Tarun Gupta

 Google’s stint with RankBrain started back in 2015 when the company rolled out the update for the first time.
 When launched, it was the third most important ranking signal after links and content.
 The update was brought in to determine the SEO value of a website.

 RankBrain considered a range of metrics, including pages per session, bounce rate, dwell time, and organic CTR to measure a site’s SEO value.
-All the above metric sends signal to Google that whether a website is offering good UX or not.
+All the above metric sends a signal to Google about whether a website is offering good UX or not.

-Following are the most common content and SEO practices that have direct impact on UX.
+Following are the most common content and SEO practices that have a direct impact on UX.

 When it comes to Search engine optimization, both image tags and headings are crucial.
-In case if images don’t load properly, image tags provide details of the image.
-Image tag ensures that user must be aware if an image is available or not.
-It’s an important indicator to the UX as well.
+In case images don’t load properly, image tags provide details of the image.
+Image tag ensures that the user is aware if an image is available or not.
+It’s an important indicator of the UX as well.

-Similarly, Headers tags (from H1 to H6) help structure page content and improve page readability.
+Similarly, Header tags (from H1 to H6) help structure page content and improve page readability.

 A website content page written in more than 600+ words may offer users in-depth knowledge and information about the topic they searched for.

 Mobile friendliness is another critical factor when it comes to UX.
-In times when mobile phones have captured 52.2 per cent of the market share and surpassed desktop in terms of total global Internet usage back in 2016, you can’t simply ignore the mobile friendliness of a website.
+In times when mobile phones have captured 52.2 percent of the market share and surpassed desktops in terms of total global Internet usage back in 2016, you can’t simply ignore the mobile-friendliness of a website.

 Page speed is indeed a game changer for SEO.
 A page that takes more than two seconds to load is a serious turn off.
 Users tend to switch to other websites if your website takes ages to load.